ellegamasd/ellegamasd/README.md

 ## Hi there 👋

-I'm Ellegamasd, and I enjoy building things with code!
+I'm Senura Dissanjana Ellegama, and I enjoy building things with code!

 ---